+The USHUAIA's open bridge policy allows you to join our officers on the bridge and learn about navigation, watch for whales, and enjoy the view.
+A full program of lectures will be offered as well.
 The first sightings of icebergs and snow-capped mountains indicate that we have reached the South Shetland Islands, a group of twenty islands and islets first sighted in February 1819 by Capt.
 William Smith of the brig Williams.
 With favorable conditions in the Drake Passage our lecturers and naturalists will accompany you ashore as you experience your first encounter with the penguins and seals on Day 3.

-JANUARY 13 to 15: Exploring the Weddell Sea

-This is where huge tabular icebergs roam.
+FEBRUARY 09 to 11: Exploring the Weddell Sea This is where huge tabular icebergs roam.
 In some years, the Erebus & Terror Gulf and Weddell Sea are chock-a-block full with ice, making for exciting ice navigation.
 Get up early and go out on deck.
 It may be 3:30 h in the morning, but the sunrises will be unlike anything you've ever seen.
 Huge tabular bergs break from the Larsen, Ronne, and Filchner ice shelves and combine with one-year-old and multi-year sea ice to produce a floating, undulating panorama of rugged ice scenery.
 All-white Snow Petrels are likely to be coursing over the floes, often joined by Pintado Petrels.